-(ASHAD) and (CDF) called for an independent and impartial international investigation into violations because of the repeated failure in the past by Israel to conduct credible investigations into alleged violations of the laws of war by their own forces.
+(CDF) called for an independent and impartial international investigation into violations because of the repeated failure in the past by Israel to conduct credible investigations into alleged violations of the laws of war by their own forces,.

-O January 12, the United Nations Human Rights Council voted to investigate violations by Israel against Palestinians.
+On January 12, the United Nations Human Rights Council voted to investigate violations by Israel against Palestinians.
 The UN Fact Finding Mission on the Gaza Conflict is headed by Justice Richard Goldstone from South Africa, former chief prosecutor of the international war crimes tribunals for the former Yugoslavia and Rwanda.
 Israel has refused to cooperate with the mission because it views the Human Rights Council as biased against Israel.
 It denied visas for Goldstone's team to visit Israel so the mission invited Israelis to testify at public hearings in Geneva.7 Hamas said it would cooperate with the mission, and Goldstone's team visited Gaza, via Egypt, in early June.

-WHILE (ASHAD) and (CDF) are welcoming the fact-finding mission which will submit a report to the Human Rights Council in September 2009, they request the Human Rights Council to adopt the following recommendations:
+While (CDF) are welcoming the fact-finding mission who submitted a report to the Human Rights Council in September 2009, they request the Human Rights Council and the concerned United Nations system to adopt the following recommendations:

-• Israel should give full consideration to the mission's findings and recommendations.

-• Members of the Human Rights Council and other concerned governments should also duly consider the report and take steps to promote accountability for violations of international humanitarian law by Israel.

-• Calls on UN member states to establish a dedicated UN mechanism that would monitor and report on efforts by Israel to conduct transparent and impartial investigations into allegations of serious laws-of-war violations committed during the recent hostilities in Gaza, and prosecute those responsible.

-• In the event that Israel authorities are unable or unwilling to investigate and prosecute through fair trials those responsible for war crimes, UN member states should press for the use of international prosecutions.
+- Israel should give full consideration to the mission's findings and recommendations. - Members of the Human Rights Council and other concerned governments should also duly consider the report and take steps to promote accountability for violations of international humanitarian law by Israel. - Calls on UN member states to establish a dedicated UN mechanism that would monitor and report on efforts by Israel to conduct transparent and impartial investigations into allegations of serious laws-of-war violations committed during the recent hostilities in Gaza, and prosecute those responsible. - In the event that Israel authorities are unable or unwilling to investigate and prosecute through fair trials those responsible for war crimes, UN member states should press for the use of international prosecutions. - Counter efforts the Israel's attempt to protect the criminal Israel's soldiers from being held accountable for war crimes; ensure that impunity should not be granted to any suspected criminal at the level of the highest political leaders. - Urge the human rights council and the concerned United Nations agencies to bring with (Unstinting resolve) The Israel's military and political leaders in front of the international justice.